Santiu57/Kivolatro/README.md

-Kivolatro
+Kivolatro,
-a mod about blue archive
+A mod about blue archive.
+rn a lot is in WIP state